 On the contrary, the 34Cs shorter length and lighter weight makes it a touch more beginner-friendly as it’s easier to control.

 When it comes to aggressiveness between both the razors, they feel identical.
 This is largely due to the matching head design they both feature.

 At the initial time of publication of this article, the 34C retails for approximately $40, whereas the 38C retails for approximately $60.

 Which Razor is Best for You – the 34C or 38C?

 While there are notable differences between both razor systems, their performance is nearly identical.

 If you are coming from a cartridge razor background, here are a few things to note:

 For the 34C, the small size will be a significant change.
-For context a Gillette cartridge razor is about 5.5″ in length, the 34C is 2.25″ shorter – that’s a lot.
+For context, a Gillette cartridge razor is about 5.5″ in length whereas the 34C is 2.25″ shorter – that’s a lot!
 However, when using a safety razor, much more control and skill will be needed.

 Our recommendation is to go with the 34C.
-With the $20 you saved, go pick up a variety pack of blades ($9) along with a decent shave cream ($10).
+With the $20 you save, go pick up a variety pack of blades ($9) along with a decent shave cream ($10).

 - Crafted from the highest quality materials